 A few weeks ago, I agreed to write a post for this website about the experience of co-parenting with love: how to maintain a family unit during times of separation.

-Originally, I had a plan – for both the article and my Spring Break – and neither involved social distancing, nursery / school closures or any kind of lockdown.
+Originally, I had a plan, and it did not involve social distancing, closures or any kind of lockdown.
 I was going to firstly offer facts: explain that my wife, B, and I no longer co-habit, but live very near one another and our (2-year-old) son goes between homes.

 Next, I was going to examine the logistical and emotional challenges of this new set-up, including making family time a priority.
 I wanted to explore how it was possible to move beyond romantic mistakes and the commonplace devastation that comes along with a change of heart (or two), particularly when there are children involved.
 I intended, also, to wax lyrical about how, when determined and humble enough, two parents can re-envision a family’s shape without removing all its edges.
 That includes when both parents are now in relationships with other people.
 It can be done, though it may take time.